DekaFugihara/spree_madmimi/README.md

 A Madmimi integration for Spree.
 It's customized for my application (Retroca) but you are free to use it as a base to your own integration.

-For now, it only implements subscription functionality.
+For now, it only implements subscription and unsubscription functionality.

 Requires the original Madmimi gem: https://github.com/madmimi/madmimi-gem

-About Madmim: deliver emails, track statistics, and manage your subscriber base with ease.
+**About Madmim:** deliver emails, track statistics, and manage your subscriber base with ease.

 ## Installation